-By default Direct NFS will attempt to serve mount entries found in /etc/mnttab.
+By default Direct NFS will attempt to serve mount entries found in /etc/filesystems.
 No other configuration is required.
 You can use oranfstab to specify additional Oracle specific options to Direct NFS.
 For example, you can use oranfstab to specify additional paths for a mount point.

-Additionally, a new Oracle specific file oranfstab can be added to either /var/opt/oracle or to \$ORACLE_HOME/dbs.
+Additionally, a new Oracle specific file oranfstab can be added to either /etc or to \$ORACLE_HOME/dbs.
 When oranfstab is placed in \$ORACLE_HOME/dbs, its entries are specific to a single database.
-However, when oranfstab is placed in /var/opt/oracle, then it is global to all Oracle databases, and hence can contain mount points for all Oracle databases.
+However, when oranfstab is placed in /etc, then it is global to all Oracle databases, and hence can contain mount points for all Oracle databases.

-Direct NFS determines mount point settings to NFS storage devices based on the configurations in /etc/mnttab.
+Direct NFS determines mount point settings to NFS storage devices based on the configurations in /etc/mtab.
 Direct NFS looks for the mount point entries in the following order:

 - \$ORACLE_HOME/dbs/oranfstab

-- 2 /var/opt/oracle/oranfstab
+- 2 /etc/oranfstab

-- 3. /etc/mnttab
+- 3. /etc/mtab